 If you are uncertain about the significance of a particular domain, it’s always best to do a little digging before making your selection.

-The History of the .com VS .net SEO Debate
+The History of the .com vs .net SEO Debate

 This is where things get interesting.
 To find the answer, we must first take a closer look at why people began to wonder “Is .com better than .net?”.
+Generally, .com is a bit more popular for a lot of commercial businesses while .net is popular for networking or tech websites.

 It all started when these domains were originally created.